Veeresh-86/my-portfolio/README.md

-# my-portfolio
+# Portfolio Website

-This repository contains my personal portfolio website, designed to showcase my skills, projects, academic background, and achievements.
-The portfolio is fully responsive, clean, and modern, created to present myself professionally for internships, jobs, and academic purposes.
+This is my personal portfolio website created to showcase my skills, projects, and contact details.
+The design is simple, clean, and fully responsive.

+## Features
+- About Me section
+- Skills section
+- Projects showcase
+- Contact information

+## Technologies Used
+- HTML
+- CSS
+- JavaScript